The initial-boundary value problem for the biharmonic Schr\"odinger equation on the half-line: Acknowledgements

 \section{Acknowledgements}

 We would like to thank A.S.
 Fokas (University of Cambridge) for valuable suggestions and also for bringing to our attention reference \cite{dimakos} on the use of the Fokas method in the study of the biharmonic equation in the interior of a convex polygon.
+We would like to finally express our gratitude to the anonymous referees whose valuable insights significantly improved the quality of this article.